Jake Marisnick Player Props: Tigers vs. Twins

 Twins Pitching Rankings

-- The Twins pitching staff is No. 1 in the league with a collective 9.5 strikeouts per nine innings.
+- The Twins pitching staff ranks fourth in the league with a collective 9.5 strikeouts per nine innings.

-- The Twins' 3.56 team ERA ranks third across all MLB pitching staffs.
+- The Twins have the third-ranked team ERA among all MLB pitching staffs (3.65).

-- Twins pitchers combine to give up the second-fewest home runs in baseball (70 total, one per game).
+- The Twins surrender the sixth-fewest home runs in baseball (77 total, one per game).

-- The right-hander's last appearance was on Sunday against the Toronto Blue Jays, when he tossed 4 2/3 innings, surrendering four earned runs while allowing six hits.
+- His most recent appearance was on Monday against the Boston Red Sox, when the righty threw 5 2/3 innings, surrendering four earned runs while giving up six hits.

-- In nine games this season, the 25-year-old has a 4.70 ERA and 8.7 strikeouts per nine innings, while allowing a batting average of .254 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.